solutelabs/survey_js_core/README.md

 ## About survey-js
-Survey js is a library that can build fully customizable online surveys and forms. with the help of [survey creator](https://surveyjs.io/create-survey/http:// "survey creator") user can build survey definations.after that integrate survey runner for  angular2+, jQuery, knockout, react or vue into your web page.
+Survey js is a library that can build fully customizable online surveys and forms. with the help of [survey creator](https://surveyjs.io/create-survey/http:// "survey creator") user can build survey definations.
+After that integrate survey runner for  angular2+, jQuery, knockout, react or vue into your web page.

-Survey can contain multiple pages,panels,different types of questions.The result of survey can be store in database. for more information visit [Survey js](https://surveyjs.io/Documentation/Library/ "Survey js")
+Survey can contain multiple pages, panels, different types of questions.
+The result of survey can be store in database. for more information visit [Survey js](https://surveyjs.io/Documentation/Library/ "Survey js")

 ## About survey-js-core